Sample Masters Public Health Dissertation Proposal

 The studies of Choy, (2014) have determined the types of research design used in the following research.
-The design is categorized into three main types that are qualitative, quantitative, and mixed methods.
+The design is categorised into three main types that are qualitative, quantitative, and mixed methods.
 All three types are used according to the needs and requirements of the selected topic.
-Qualitative research is dependent upon the collection of behavioral data.
+Qualitative research is dependent upon the collection of behavioural data.

-The data is collected and analyzed in the form of statements and descriptions used to carry out the results.
+The data is collected and analysed in the form of statements and descriptions used to carry out the results.
 Another commonly used research design is the quantitative method.
-The data is collected in numeric and numbers that are analyzed using the statistical tools and techniques.
+The data is collected in numeric and numbers that are analysed using statistical tools and techniques.
 Another commonly used method is mixed (Merriam and Tisdell, 2015).

 The following research will use qualitative research design methods to examine how public health affects health promotion intervention.
 Using the qualitative method, the researcher will shed light on the existing articles and journals collected by different researchers and scholars.

 On the other hand, is the data collected from previous studies.
-The research, which is based on secondary data, uses the information available on the internet and carries out the data analysis (Mertens, 2014).
+The research, based on secondary data, uses the information available on the internet and carries out the data analysis (Mertens, 2014).

 The study in hand has used the primary method of data collection.
 The data has been collected based on the qualitative methods and has gathered the information from the primary sources, including questionnaire surveys, interviews, and first-hand observation of the researcher.
 The researcher has faced some constraints while carrying out the primary data that is limited time and cost used for the research.
 Respondents are not ready to provide detailed information regarding their feelings and practices (Silverman, 2016).

 The data collection method selected for this study is the secondary method of data collection.
-The researcher will use the second method because he intends to conduct a systematic review and answer the study's research questions.
-The study will also select articles from 2010 to 2018 and a health-related database will be used for examining the information.
+The researcher will use the second method to conduct a systematic review and answer the study’s research questions.
+The study will also select articles from 2010 to 2018, and a health-related database will be used for examining the information.

-Inclusion criteria refer to the characteristics of the study's characteristics that are included in particular research on the other hand exclusion criteria refers to specific characteristics or elements that tend to disqualify the subjects from being included in the research.
+Inclusion criteria refer to the characteristics of the study’s characteristics that are included in particular research.
+On the other hand, exclusion criteria refer to specific characteristics or elements that disqualify the subjects from being included in the research.
 The inclusion criteria of this research are different studies related to public health and public health promotion.

-Majorly the studies that have been taken into account are those that are carried out in the region of Saudi Arabia and other parts of the Middle East.
+Majorly the studies taken into account are those carried out in the region of Saudi Arabia and other parts of the Middle East.
 The exclusion criteria for the research are the studies that do not belong to credible journals and publishers.

-According to Smith, (2015) data analysis is a highly important stage of the research process.
+According to Smith, (2015), data analysis is a critical stage of the research process.
 The tool that has been used in the following research is thematic analysis because the study is based on qualitative techniques.
-The interviews gathered by the researcher and the observations have been analyzed using the method of thematic analysis.
+The interviews gathered by the researcher and the observations have been analysed using the method of thematic analysis.

 The thematic analysis is based on the pinpointing and examination of the patterns within the data that has been collected.
-On the other hand, the tool for quantitative analysis in SPSS.
-As the study is qualitative so the data has been analyzed using themes and defining them according to the research.
-The researcher will use content analysis to analyze the information obtained from different sources and critically examine the data about health promotion interventions, particularly in Saudi Arabia.
+On the other hand, the tool for quantitative analysis is SPSS.
+As the study is qualitative, so the data has been analysed using themes and defining them according to the research.
+The researcher will use content analysis to analyse the information obtained from different sources and critically examine the data about health promotion interventions, particularly in Saudi Arabia.